WoltLab/docs.woltlab.com/pages/tutorial/tutorial-series/tutorial_tutorial-series_part-1-base-structure.md

 ### People List

 As in the ACP, we need a controller and a template.
-You might notice that both the controller's (unqualified) class name and the template name are the same for the ACP and the front end.
+You might notice that both the controller’s (unqualified) class name and the template name are the same for the ACP and the front end.
 This is no problem because the qualified names of the classes differ and the files are stored in different directories and because the templates are installed by different package installation plugins and are also stored in different directories.

 #### `PersonListPage`